Isabel Waidner

-Isabel Waidner (born 14 February 1974) is a German-British writer and cultural theorist based in London, England.
+Isabel Waidner (born 14 February 1974) is a German-British novelist and academic based in London, England.

 Early life

 Waidner was born in the Black Forest region of Germany.
-After spending two years in Frankfurt, where HIV/AIDS had ravaged their generation of gay men and transgender women, they moved to East London in 1995 to be part of London's queer culture and community.
-After arriving in London, they worked at various minimum-wage jobs until they were awarded a scholarship for a PhD at the University of Roehampton.
+They moved to East London in 1995 to be part of London's queer culture and community.
+After arriving in London, they worked at various minimum-wage jobs until they were awarded a scholarship for a PhD at the University of Roehampton in 2013.
 After receiving their doctorate, titled "Experimental fiction, transliteracy, and 'Gaudy Bauble': towards a queer avant-garde poetics", they taught creative writing at the University of Roehampton.